JOINT NOTICE OF PRIVACY PRACTICES

 Northwest Kidney Centers Hospital Services

-NKC Blagg Pavilion, Haviland Pavilion, SeaTac Pavilion
+Burien Logistics Center, Haviland Pavilion, SeaTac Pavilion

 Solely for purposes of complying with the federal privacy laws, Northwest Kidney Centers and its medical staff, which includes members of the Division of Nephrology from the University of Washington, characterize themselves as an “organized health care arrangement” and have agreed to follow this Notice for services provided by, at, or through Northwest Kidney Centers.
-These providers may share health information with each other for treatment, payment, and the health care operations of the organized health care arrangement and as described in this Notice.
+These providers may share health information with each other for treatment, payment, and health care operations of the organized health care arrangement and as described in this Notice.
 Northwest Kidney Centers is not responsible for actions by independent medical staff members not employed by Northwest Kidney Centers.
 These independent medical staff members will follow their own privacy practice policies when delivering care.

 Personal Health Information About You

 When you are first admitted, and each time you visit a center, a record of your visit is made.
 We are required to retain our records of the care that we provided to you.
-The following list/categories identify different ways we use and disclose health information.
-Not every use of disclosure in a category will be listed.
+The following list/categories identify the different ways we use and disclose health information.
+Not every use or disclosure in a category will be listed.
 In most of these situations, we will use and disclose only the minimum health information necessary for the intended purpose.

 Uses and Disclosures of Health Information About You for Treatment, Payment and Health Care Operations